javacook/proxifier/README.md

     dog.setNice( hund.isLieb() );
     return dog;

-Things can quickly get dangerous when a new property is added e.g. to the class <code>hund</code>.
+Things can quickly get dangerous when a new property is added for instance to the class
-Not seldom you forget to update the mapping code at all locations where this new property had to be mapped additionally what leads to common errors (missing data, NullPointerExceptions, etc.)
+<code>hund</code>.
+Not seldom, you forget to update the mapping code at all locations
+where this new property has had to be mapped likewise (what leads to common errors like missing data, NullPointerExceptions, etc.)

-This utility allows to protect your code in so far as an exception can be thrown when a new property was added **without** mapping it.
-This can be achieved with a simple modification:
+This utility protects you in so far as e.g. an exception can be thrown when a new property was added **without** mapping it.
+This can be achieved by a simple modification:

     Dog dogPx = Proxifier.proxyOf(dog);
     Hund hundPx = Proxifier.proxyOf(hund);